Driving the steep road to Puerto de Casillas in Ávila

 Where is Puerto de Casillas?

-The pass is located in the central part of Spain, positioned on the ridge dividing the Tiétar Valley and the Iruelas Valley.
-Technically, the 5.6 km ascent follows a track that gains 461 meters in elevation.
-Logistically, the summit serves as a strategic mountain crossing, but the route is a zero-protection zone with significant lateral exposure.
+The pass is located in the central part of Spain, on the ridge dividing the Tiétar Valley and the Iruelas Valley.
+The 5.6 km ascent follows a track that gains 461 meters in elevation.
+The route is a zero-protection zone with significant lateral exposure.
 Drivers must account for high-altitude winds that can affect vehicle stability on the most exposed ridge sections nearing the 1,469m mark.

 Is Puerto de Casillas paved?

 The road to the summit starts with an asphalted surface from the village of Casillas but technically transitions into a rough gravel and rock-strewn track.
-As seen in recent Street View logs, the unpaved sector is characterized by loose stones and surface erosion caused by runoff.
+The unpaved sector is characterized by loose stones and surface erosion caused by runoff.
 The track is exceptionally narrow, leaving zero margin for error or passing maneuvers.
-The lack of guardrails combined with the unstable nature of the decomposed granite surface makes the final kilometers a high-precision driving task.

 Can I drive my vehicle to Puerto de Casillas?

-A high-clearance SUV or 4x4 vehicle is mandatory to complete the drive safely.
-Technically, the track's surface integrity requires tires with reinforced sidewalls to manage the sharp rocky outcrops.
-Logistically, the route is not suitable for standard passenger cars or low-clearance vehicles due to the risk of underbody damage.
-Maintaining steady momentum and torque is the only logistical strategy to navigate the loose sections without losing traction, especially during the descent where the lack of grip complicates braking performance.
+A high-clearance SUV or 4x4 vehicle is required to complete the drive safely.
+The track's surface integrity requires tires with reinforced sidewalls to manage the sharp rocky outcrops.
+It is not suitable for standard passenger cars or low-clearance vehicles due to the risk of underbody damage.
+Maintaining steady momentum and torque is the only strategy to drive the loose sections without losing traction, especially during the descent where the lack of grip complicates braking performance.

 How long is the road to Puerto de Casillas?